Freeze-blz/toolbox/README.md

 - Batch calls
 - Error handling
-- Definition of Postfix or Prefix für files
+- Definition of Postfix or Prefix for files
 - also it brings some color to your life :-)

 The tool itself is a python beginners project, if you find bugs, feel free to correct them :-)